 Stage 1: We have found the property, and may have information such as: Owner, price, size, map, pictures, and features.
 We are looking for 1-4 people to buy the land as seed investors, so that there is no risk of it being sold to someone else and in the meantime we can organize a group buy.
 Once the group buy is organized, the original buyers re-sell it to the group-buyers, keeping a share if they want.
 They will typically earn a 10% commission for the risk they took in making the investment.
 The principal payment for the land from the group buyers goes into their property development fund share, and once that is paid in full, any excess goes back to the original buyers.

 Stage 2: We have found an investor who has purchased the property and we are now organizing the group buy.
 We are looking for people to buy shares.
-They will get their name on the title, a personal homestead lot, and a contract specifying land use and other details. (more info on this above.)
+They will get their name on the title, a personal homestead lot, and a contract specifying land use and other details.
+At this point, the development budget is partially funded and will be fully funded once all available shares are purchased. (more info on this above.)

 Stage 3: We have already organized and carried out a group buy.
 Now there are multiple owners, each with personal homestead lots, and the property development fund is mostly or fully funded.
 There may or may not be shares of this property available for sale.

 Stage 3.
 There are currently no shares of FH1 for sale.

 Fruit Haven 2